Amjad-dev1/restaurant-management-system-java/README.md

 ## ✅ Conclusion

 This project demonstrates how **classical data structures** and **object-oriented design** can be effectively applied to solve real-world problems.
-By avoiding built-in collections and focusing on clean architecture, the system serves as both a **functional application** and a **strong academic showcase** for OOP, data structures, and software engineering principles.
+The system serves as both a **functional application** and a **strong academic showcase** for OOP, data structures, and software engineering principles.

 ---